 At Nolo we know that consumer access to quality online legal information is important, so we've compiled a guide to some of the best legal information on the Web.
-The sites listed here can help you research the law, find the right government agency, learn about efforts to make the law more accessible to nonlawyers, get detailed information about a particular legal issue, and more.
+The sites listed here can help you find a lot, including laws, government agencies, and resources.

 Responsive Law, or Consumers for a Responsive Legal System, works to improve access and accountability in America's civil legal system.
 Responsive Law tracks legal reform commentary, provides information to help consumers manage their lawyers, and maintains a consumer law blog.